unrenormalizable/gymnasium-http-api/README.md

         observation.
       * param: `instance_id` -- a short identifier (such as '3c657dbc')
         for the environment instance
+	    * param: `seed` -- the seed that is used to initialize the environment’s PRNG, if the environment wasn't already seeded
       * returns: `observation` -- the initial observation of the space

   * POST `/v1/envs/<instance_id>/step/`
       *  Step though an environment using an action.
       * param: `instance_id` -- a short identifier (such as '3c657dbc')
         for the environment instance
 	    * param: `action` -- an action to take in the environment
       * returns: `observation` -- agent's observation of the current environment
       * returns: `reward` -- amount of reward returned after previous action